Vishy91/SpamClassifier/README.md

 # SpamClassifier
-Classify emails as Spam or not spam using decision tree and naive bayes
+Classify emails as Spam or not spam using decision tree and naive bayes This is a group project and was part of the course Elements of AI

-** Program should accept command line arguments like this:
+* Program should accept command line arguments like this:
 ./spam mode technique dataset-directory model-file

 where mode is either test or train, technique is either bayes or dt, dataset-directory is a directory containing